link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

 What we plan to implement:

- - Shall use a Raspberry Pi as the main system of control for hardware and software system.
+ - Installing a Raspberry Pi on the base of the collector to control the hardware and software of the system.

  - Vibration motors shall be installed into the collector section of the Tennis Ball collector to help with jamming of Tennis Balls.